“Does the CCPA apply to my business?”

 Because companies tend to collect far more personal information than they are aware of, this threshold covers many businesses that may not realize it.
-Notice that collecting personal information, including IP addresses, from the computer, tablet, and phone of a single consumer counts three times.
+"Sharing" personal information includes using interest-based advertising, so each unique visitor to your website counts toward this total.

 The use of behavioral or interest-based advertising is considered a sale of personal information (or “sharing,” as it’s called by the CPRA), so any revenue that is connected to interest-based advertising should be included in this calculation.
 For example, if a retailer makes a sale after a customer clicks on a retargeting ad, that revenue is “derived” from selling or sharing consumers’ personal information.

 Calculate whether your business meets the 100,000-consumer threshold ›

 Calculate whether your business meets the 50%-of-revenue threshold ›

 The most common argument companies make against having to become CCPA compliant is that they are located outside of California, so the law doesn’t apply to them.
 It’s important to debunk this argument and state clearly that the CCPA can apply to businesses outside of California and even outside the United States.

 This is because the issue is not about where the business itself is located, but where it is collecting personal information and from whom.
 The business could be based in Texas or Taiwan, but if it collects personal information from Californians while they are in California, it must comply with the CCPA.